open-mmlab/mmagic/docs/en/install.md

 ## Best Practices

 The following steps work on Linux, Windows, and macOS.
-If you have already set up a PyTorch environment, using either conda or pip, you can start from **step 3**.
+If you have already set up a PyTorch environment, no matter using conda or pip, you can start from **step 3**.

 **Step 0.**
 Download and install Miniconda from [official website](https://docs.conda.io/en/latest/miniconda.html).